iar42/servicenow-pdi-setup/README.md

 1. Change State to "In Progress" and Save
 1. Select the Update Set via the Update Set picker or "Make This My Current Set" Related Link
 1. Make any neccessary changes just like with any other Update Set
-1. When all work is complete change the Update Set State to "Complate" and export it to XML
+1. When all work is complete change the Update Set State to "Complete" and export it to XML

 Child Update Sets can also be added, updated, replaced or removed as desired or new child Update Sets added as needed before completing the "Base PDI Setup" Update set.